 In 2016, the Forest Service and several transportation agencies did run a pilot program that operated free shuttles from the Metro Gold Line stop in Arcadia for a month.
 From all accounts, the program was a huge success — and ballot measures that could provide funding both passed in late 2016.
 However, as of summer the following year — arguably the busiest season in Santa Anita Canyon — no revival of the shuttle program has materialized.

 We strongly recommend you get to the trailhead as early as humanly possible to avoid the parking nightmare here.
 Parking along the winding canyon road can be more than enough to ruin your hiking trip — and notoriously spotty signage may result in a hefty parking ticket from L.A.
 County Sheriffs if you aren’t hyper-vigilant.

-From the parking lot, head south to the trailhead, which follows a narrow paved road down a sharp decline.
+From the parking lot at Chantry Flat, head south to the trailhead, which follows a narrow paved road down a sharp decline.
 It descends 325 feet on hard pavement, without shade.
 It’s not necessarily the most pleasant way to begin or end a hike, but it’s the fastest way down – so what are ya gonna do?

-But for the purposes of this trail, stick to the pavement.
+But for the purposes of this description, stick to the pavement.

 The road winds and switchbacks its way down into Santa Anita Canyon, where it eventually turns into a more narrow road, then a dirt road, then a more traditional dirt trail.